Gleaning Facts From Figures™

 1. To solve problems or identify opportunities that depend on knowing:

-If the data suggest a possible trending condition
+If the data suggests a possible trending condition

-If the data suggest hidden, overlooked, or untapped opportunities
+If the data suggests hidden, overlooked, or untapped opportunities

 2. To make informed decisions that depend on knowing: